SquareMeal Review of

 Claude Bosi at Bibendum

-This latest iteration of the iconic Michelin House unites two legends of the London restaurant scene.
-Bibendum was founded in 1987 by Sir Terence Conran, publisher Paul Hamlyn and chef Simon Hopkinson and helped kick-start the British restaurant revolution.
-Claude Bosi, meanwhile, won two Michelin stars for Hibiscus in Ludlow, transferred the restaurant to Mayfair and closed it after 10 years last autumn.
-Here in Chelsea, Bosi’s cooking is a little more relaxed, although the style is definitely more Hibiscus than Bibendum.
-So you’ll find amuse bouches of pissaladière fashioned into lifelike ‘olives’, a tiny cornetto of frozen foie gras, and an eggshell filled with mushroom duxelles, coconut foam and curry powder: all very clever.
-But you’ll also encounter two whopping stalks of intensely flavoured green and white asparagus, chicken that tastes of a life well lived and, best of all, a Staub pan brimming with chunky, funky tripe and cuttlefish, two hefty slices of pig ear and ham cake on the side: simple dishes elevated to the sublime by a kitchen versed in skilful technique.
-Prices, whether on the à la carte or tasting menu, are as unremittingly high as ever, although a set lunch for £35.50 and forthcoming Sunday roasts carved from a trolley are an attempt to make what is undoubtedly a special-occasion destination work for locals as well.
-But Bibendum’s food has only ever been half the story; there are few rooms in London that are as much of a pleasure to spend time in as this one, when light filtered through the stained glass depictions of the Michelin man and streaming through the huge windows makes a meal here a life-affirming experience on even the rainiest of days.
+The latest iteration of iconic Michelin House unites two legends of the London restaurant scene: Bibendum’s co-founder Sir Terence Conran and chef Claude Bosi (formerly of two-Michelin-starred Hibiscus).
+Here in Chelsea, Bosi’s cooking is a little more relaxed, although the style is definitely more Hibiscus than Bibendum – witness clever amuse-bouches of pissaladière fashioned into lifelike ‘olives’ or eggshells filled with mushroom duxelles, coconut foam and curry powder.
+However, you’ll also encounter whopping stalks of intensely flavoured green and white asparagus, chicken that tastes of a life well lived and, best of all, a Staub pan brimming with chunky, funky tripe and cuttlefish gratin, plus hefty slices of pig’s ear and ham cake on the side: simple dishes elevated to the sublime by a kitchen versed in skilful technique.
+Prices are as unremittingly high as ever, although a set lunch and Sunday roasts are an attempt to make this special-occasion destination work for locals as well.
+But Bibendum’s food is only half the story: few dining rooms in London give such unremitting life-affirming pleasure, especially when the light is streaming through those famous stained-glass depictions of the Michelin man.